Predicting how every Premier League team will line up in 2025/26

 Brentford have endured something of a turbulent summer, with manager Thomas Frank, captain Christian Norgaard and star player Bryan Mbeumo all departing the club.

-Highly-rated, if untested coach Keith Andrews has stepped up to become manager in challenging conditions, though Michael Kayode, Jordan Henderson and Caoimhin Kelleher all look like smart additions.
+Highly-rated, if untested, coach Keith Andrews has stepped up to become manager in challenging conditions, though Michael Kayode, Jordan Henderson and Caoimhin Kelleher all look like smart additions as they prepare to avoid a relegation battle.

 Brighton